 Choose a Domain that’s original, easy to type and makes you look professional.

-Here are our Top 5 Tips to help you decide on your domain name, embrace these and we’re confident you’ll save time and money in the long run:
+Here are our Top 5 tips + 2 extra! to help you decide on your domain name, embrace these and we’re confident you’ll save time and money in the long run:

 Your Domain name forms a part of your Brand, the very identity of your business online.
 So it’s really important it’s unique and stands out.
 Don’t be afraid to think outside the box and create something totally different but don’t draw too much inspiration from current trends.
 What’s popular right now, is unlikely to be next year.